-Keurig K60/65 Special Edition Review

 Weight: 13.3 lbs

 In addition to the unit itself, a user guide, a sampler bonus pack of 12 K-Cup coffee pods and a water filter kit comes in tow (I elaborate more on this in the section Are the K60 and K65 the Same?)
 Both have a manufacturer’s stated one year warranty.

-I wasn’t able to locate the user manual on Amazon (that tends to be the case more so for older models like this one) but I did manage to find it at a site called Cross Country Cafe.
+At first, I wasn’t able to locate the user manual on Amazon (that tends to be the case more so for older models like this one) Update: Both are included now.
+You can also check out a site called Cross Country Cafe.
 That’s a good place to find the older Keurig manuals, if you happen to be missing the guide with your brewer (as can happen from time to time).

 - One-touch operation with 3 brew sizes, 6, 8, and 10 oz.